"Feb. 20, 2013 -- More American women are aware of their risk for heart disease than ever before, but huge gaps in knowledge still remain.

 Overdose symptoms may include feeling light-headed or fainting.

-What should I avoid while receiving nesiritide (Natrecor)?
+What should I avoid after receiving nesiritide (Natrecor)?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.